Assessing Relative Volatility/Intermittency/Energy Dissipation: Introduction

 \section{Introduction}

-The concept of (stochastic) \emph{volatility} is of central importance in many fields of science.
-In some of these the term \emph{intermittency} is used instead of volatility.
-Thus volatility/intermittency has a central role in mathematical finance and financial econometrics \citep{BNS10}, in turbulence, rain and cloud studies \citep{lov2006,way2006} and other aspects of environmental science \citep{pic2012}, in relation to nanoscale emitters \citep{fra2012}, magnetohydrodynamics \citep{min2009}, and to liquid mixtures of chemicals \citep{sre2004}, and last but not least in the physics of fusion plasmas \citep{car2000}.
-In turbulence the key concept of \emph{energy dissipation}\ is subsumed under that of intermittency.
-For discussions of intermittency and energy dissipation in turbulence see \citet[Chapter 6]{Frisch95} and \citet[Chapter 7]{Tsi09} (cf.\ also the illustration on p.\ 20 of the latter reference).
+The concept of volatility expresses the ubiquitous phenomenon that observational fields exhibit more variation than expected; that is, more than the most basic type of random influence\footnote{ Often thought of as Gaussian.} envisaged.

-Speaking generally, volatility/intermittency is taken to mean that the phenomenon under study exhibits more variation than expected; that is, more than the most basic type of random influence (often thought of as \emph{Gaussian}) envisaged.
-Hence volatility/intermittency\ is a\emph{\ relative} concept, and its meaning depends on the particular setting under investigation.
-Once that meaning is clarified the question is how to assess the volatility/intermittency empirically and then to describe it in stochastic terms and incorporate it in a suitable probabilistic model.
+Accordingly, volatility is a \emph{relative} concept, and its meaning depends on the particular setting under investigation.
+Once that meaning is clarified the question is how to assess the volatility empirically and then to describe it in stochastic terms and incorporate it in a suitable probabilistic model.

-Such `additional' random fluctuations generally vary, in time and/or in space, in regard to \emph{intensity} (\emph{activity rate} and \emph{duration}) and \emph{amplitude}.
+The `additional' random fluctuations denoted as volatility/intermittency, generally vary, in time and/or in space, in regard to \emph{Intensity} (\emph{activity rate} and \emph{duration}) and\ \emph{Amplitude}.
 Typically the volatility/intermittency may be further classified into continuous and discrete (i.e., jumps) elements, and long and short term effects.

-In finance the investigation of volatility is well developed and many of the procedures of probabilistic and statistical analysis applied are similar to those of relevance in turbulence, for instance in regard to multipower variations, particularly quadratic and bipower variations and variation ratios.
+In turbulence and certain other areas of study the phenomenon is refered to as \emph{intermittency} \citep[Chapter 8]{Frisch95} rather than volatility.
+Energy dissipation is a key concept in the statistical theory of turbulence, and is in the character of a specific type of intermittency.

-Other important issues concern the modelling of propagating stochastic volatility/inter\-mittency fields and the question of predictability of volatility/intermittency.
+In finance the investigation of volatility is well developed and many of the procedures of probabilistic and statistical analysis applied \citep{BNS10} are similar to those of relevance in turbulence.

-This paper introduces a concept of \emph{realised relative volatility/intermittency} and hence of \emph{realised relative energy dissipation}, the ultimate purpose of which is to assess the relative volatility/intermittency or energy dissipation in arbitrary subregions of a region $C$ of space-time relative to the total volatility/intermittency/energy in $C$.
+In this paper, we introduce the notion of \emph{relative volatility/intermittency} and the closely related statistics, \emph{realised relative power variations}.
+They pave the way for practical applications of some recent advances in the asymptotic theory of power variations of \emph{non-semimartingales} (see, e.g., \cite{CNW06} and \cite{BNCP12,BNCP13}) to volatility/intermittency measurements and inference with empirical data.